Here's the last chapter for this story! Thank you for everything. :) See you on the sequel!

 "Jeez, Charisse!
-You should ask my permission first!
-No wonder, you love Hermes!
+You should ask for my permission first!
+No wonder you love Hermes!
 You're both thieves!"
 Sabina rumbled.

 "Well, sorry, Ms. Know-it-all.
 Why didn't you write about the gold medal?" she asked, hoping to distract her enraged cousin.
 And it miraculously worked.

 "You mean the gold medallion," said Sabina as she approached her cousin.

-She then grabbed a ballpen from Charisse's pencil case and wrote:
+She then grabbed a pen from Charisse's pencil case and wrote: